yeokm1/doschgpt/README.md

 4. Ensure that your DOS environment has loaded the following

 * Packet Driver
-* MTCP Config Environment variable
+* MTCP Config Environment variable `MTCPCFG`
 * MTCP Config file configured by DHCP

 5. Just launch `doschgpt.exe` in your machine and fire away.
-Press the ESC key to leave.
-Your may use the following arguments for debug use
+Press the ESC key to quit the application.
+You may use the following arguments for debug use

 * `-dri`: Print the outgoing port, number of prompt and completion tokens used after each request
 * `-drr`: Display the raw server return headers and json reply